dgoldstein1/passthough-service/README.md

 `USE_TLS` toggle true/ false for use tls

-`SERVER_CERT` base64 encoded string of server certificate
+`SERVER_CERT` base64 encoded string OR path to server certificate

-`SERVER_KEY` base64 encoded string of server key
+`SERVER_KEY` base64 encoded string OR path to server key

-`SERVER_CA` base 64 encoded string of server CA
+`SERVER_CA` base 64 encoded string OR path to server CA

+`READ_TLS_FROM_ENV` when 'true', reads certificates and keys from base64 encoded strings instead of paths.

 ## Authors